Questions About Lip/Tongue Tie? We Treat Infants & Toddlers Request Appointment

 Dr. Daniel Moheban provides two-phase treatment for pediatric patients in Worcester, MA.
-It is an orthodontic service we offer to new and existing patients.
+We offer this orthodontic service to new and existing patients.
 Two-phase treatment helps young patients with myofunctional habits and orthodontic concerns.

 Treating Developmental Problems with Two-Phase Treatment

-The first phase of two-phase treatment can prevent problems that impact your child’s oral development.
+The first part of two-phase treatment can prevent problems that impact your child’s oral development.
 Common signs of oral developmental problems in children can include:

-Routine, early dental care is essential to ensure that patients do not develop oral health problems later in life.
-During regular pediatric appointments, our team examines the smile and can catch problems that myofunctional habits can create.
+Routine, early dental care is essential to ensure that patients don’t develop oral health problems later in life.
+Our team examines the smile during regular pediatric appointments and can catch problems that myofunctional habits can create.

 Not all children will require two-phase orthodontic care.
-In fact, most children may only require orthodontic dental care once.
-We will recommend a two-phase orthodontic treatment for children who have signs of overcrowding or malocclusion.
+In fact, most children may only need orthodontic dental care once.
+We’ll recommend a two-phase orthodontic treatment for children with signs of overcrowding or malocclusion.

 Two-Phase Orthodontic Treatment in Worcester, MA